How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 His earnings are down now from the highs of last year, but it is still a healthy supplement to his monthly salary working at an online marketing company in Telavi.

 Part of the attraction, Buzhaidze admits, is "easy money."
-Four of his friends also have home-mining rigs.
-"Everyone is doing it," he says smiling.
+Four of his friends also have home mining rigs.
+"Everyone is doing it," he says, smiling.
 But he adds he is also attracted by the libertarian promise of cryptocurrencies.
-"We won't need banks any more," he says.
+"We won't need banks anymore," he says.
 "It will be good for society."

 That is the question.
 Is this crypto boom going to help or hinder Georgia, a country still struggling with widespread poverty?